eclipse/mraa/docs/building.md

 ## Configuration flags

-Our cmake configure has a number of options, cmake-gui or ccmake (cmake -i is no longer with us :() can show you all the options.
+Our CMake configuration has a number of options, `cmake-gui` or `ccmake` (`cmake -i` is no longer with us :() can show you all the options.
 A few of the more common ones are listed below.
-Note that when the option starts with CMAKE_ it's an option that is made available by cmake and will be similar in all cmake projects.
-You need to add them after `cmake` but before `..`.
+Note that when the option starts with `CMAKE_` it's an option that is made available by CMake and will be similar in all CMake projects.
+You need to add them after `cmake` but before `..`

 A few recommended options:

-Changing install path from /usr/local to /usr:
+Changing install path from `/usr/local` to `/usr`:
- -DCMAKE_INSTALL_PREFIX:PATH=/usr
+ `-DCMAKE_INSTALL_PREFIX:PATH=/usr`

-Building debug build - adds -g and disables optimisations - this will force a full rebuild:
+Building debug build - adds `-g` and disables optimisations - this will force a full rebuild:
- -DCMAKE_BUILD_TYPE=DEBUG
+ `-DCMAKE_BUILD_TYPE=DEBUG`

-Using clang instead of gcc:
+Using `clang` instead of `gcc`:
- -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++
+ `-DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++`

-Building with an older version of SWIG (< 3.0.2) requires the disabling of javascript:
+Building with an older version of SWIG (< 3.0.2) requires the disabling of JavaScript:
- -DBUILDSWIGNODE=OFF
+ `-DBUILDSWIGNODE=OFF`

-Disabling python module building:
+Disabling Python module building:
- -DBUILDSWIGPYTHON=OFF
+ `-DBUILDSWIGPYTHON=OFF`

 Building doc, this will require [SPHINX](http://sphinx-doc.org) & [Doxygen](http://doxygen.org):
- -DBUILDDOC=ON
+ `-DBUILDDOC=ON`

-Building with python3 (careful you need to clear cmake cache between python version switches!)
+Building with Python 3 (careful you need to clear CMake cache between Python version switches!)
- -DBUILDPYTHON3=ON
+ `-DBUILDPYTHON3=ON`

-Override build architecture (this is useful because on x86 arm code is not compiled so use this flag to force the target arch) -DBUILDARCH=arm
+Override build architecture (this is useful because on x86 ARM code is not compiled so use this flag to force the target arch) `-DBUILDARCH=arm`

 ## Dependencies continued

-You'll need at least SWIG version 3.0.2 and we recommend 3.0.5 to build the javascript & python modules.
-If your version of SWIG is older than this then please see above for disabling SWIGNODE.
-Otherwise you will get a weird build failure when building the javascript module.
-The python module builds with SWIG 2.x.
+You'll need at least SWIG version 3.0.2 and we recommend 3.0.5 to build the JavaScript & Python modules.
+If your version of SWIG is older than this then please see above for disabling `SWIGNODE`.
+Otherwise you will get a weird build failure when building the JavaScript module.
+The Python module builds with SWIG 2.x.

-During the build, we'll assume you're building from git, note that if you compile with git installed your version of mraa will be tagged -dirty.
-This simply means git wasn't installed or that you where building form a tarball.
+During the build, we'll assume you're building from git, note that if you compile with `git` installed your version of mraa will be tagged `-dirty`.
+This simply means `git` wasn't installed or that you where building from a tarball.
-You can modify build/src/version.c before running make if this is incorrect.
+You can modify `build/src/version.c` before running `make` if this is incorrect.
-The instructions listed here all assume that build/ is an empty dir that lives inside the cloned repository of mraa.
+The instructions listed here all assume that `build/` is an empty dir that lives inside the cloned repository of mraa.

-If you have multiple versions of python then mraa can get confused, we recommend using virtualenv to select which version of python you want.
-We test 2.7 the most but SWIG will generate valid 3.x python code but we do not generally support building both at once.
+If you have multiple versions of Python then mraa can get confused, we recommend using virtualenv to select which version of Python you want.
+We test 2.7 the most but SWIG will generate valid 3.x Python code but we do not generally support building both at once.

-## Using a yocto/oe toolchain
+## Using a Yocto/OE toolchain

-In order to compile with a yocto/oe toolchain use the following toolchain file.
+In order to compile with a Yocto/OE toolchain use the following toolchain file.
-This works well on the edison 1.6 SDK.
-First source the environment file, then use our cmake toolchain file.
+This works well on the Edison 1.6 SDK.
+First source the environment file, then use our CMake toolchain file.

 ~~~~~~~~~~~~~{.sh}
 source /opt/poky-edison/1.6/environment-setup-core2-32-poky-linux